US registering highest deaths yet from the coronavirus

 “The domestic terrorists overran the Capitol police, just as the virus has been allowed to overrun Americans,” said Dr. Eric Topol, head of Scripps Research Translational Institute.
 “The U.S. lost control of a Trump-incited mob and a Trump-played-down pandemic virus.”

+Some of the forces contributing to the eruption of violence were partially foreseen by experts in global disease planning when they held a tabletop exercise in 2019, said Dr. Eric Toner, a senior scholar at the Johns Hopkins Center for Health Security who directed the drill.

+“We did consider the possibility of active disinformation and using a pandemic for political gain,” Toner said.
+“Real life turned out to be much worse.”

-The situation has been especially dire in California, which reported its second-highest number of daily coronavirus deaths, with 459.
+The outbreak has been especially dire in California, which reported its second-highest number of daily coronavirus deaths, with 459.
 The state also registered more than a quarter-million new weekly cases.
 Only Arizona tops California in cases per resident.

 Los Angeles County, the nation’s most populous with 10 million residents, and nearly two dozen other counties have essentially run out of intensive care unit beds for COVID-19 patients.